PolyU-Edge-Intelligence-Lab/Lab-Website/content/project/Emergency-Risk-Management-in-Smart-City/index.md

 ---
 title: Emergency Risk Management in Smart City
-summary: With the emergence and drastic improvement of mobile devices, we are now witnessing an exciting revolution of the digital city.
+summary: With the emergence and drastic improvement of mobile devices (e.g., phones, tablets, drones, and autonomous vehicles), we are now witnessing an exciting revolution of the digital city.
 tags:
 - Smart City
 date: "2016-08-27"